 Since 2016, San Bernardino County has been collecting bacteria data various locations ranging from the outlet of the Mill-Creek Wetlands to North of the Inland Empire Utilities Agencies RP1 Recycled Water Pump Station, see Figure 4-46.
-Bacteria data from this study was uploaded to the digital dashboard to allow for trend analysis in conjunction with the data collected by the RBMP at Cucamonga Creek at Hellman Avenue.
+Bacteria data from this study was uploaded to the digital dashboard to allow for spatial and temporal trend analysis in conjunction with the data collected by the RBMP at Cucamonga Creek at Hellman Avenue (site P4-SBC1) and Mill-Cucamonga Creek TMDL compliance monitoring location (site WW-M6).
+Results of the data analysis will be presented in the 2023 Triennial Review for the MSAR bacteria TMDL.